 The Company has two reportable segments.
 These segments offer different products, with separate organizational structures, brands, financial and marketing strategies.
-The Company's chief operating decision makers regularly review internal reports for these businesses; performance of the Meat Protein Group is based on revenue growth, Adjusted Operating Earnings and Adjusted Earnings Before Interest, Taxes, Depreciation and Amortization ("EBITDA"), while the performance of the Plant Protein Group is based predominantly on revenue growth rates, gross margin optimization and controlling selling, general and administrative investment levels, which generate high revenue growth rates.
+The Company's chief operating decision makers regularly review internal reports for these businesses.
+Performance of the Meat Protein Group is based on revenue growth and Adjusted EBITDA margin.
+Performance of the Plant Protein Group is currently based predominantly on executing its strategy to achieve Adjusted EBITDA neutral or better in the latter half of 2023.